top of page

 The Herbst family

-said, “Ek gaan toe maar terug en wragtig, daar kry ek my pantoffels”.
-At times the tough love might not have been easy to give, or to receive, but Hendri’s parents knew that they could not raise him to be dependent on them.
+He recalls looking for his shoes and going to his parents telling them that he could not find his shoes.
+His dad would then simply tell him that he needs to open his eyes and go look for them again.
+Hendri gave the biggest smile and said, “Ek gaan toe maar terug en wragtig, daar kry ek my pantoffels”.
+At times, the tough love might not have been easy to give, or to receive, but Hendri’s parents knew that they could not raise him to be dependent on them.
 He was too talented to sit at home and feel helpless.
-They did achieve their goal; as he is traveling the world with his guide dog Stan; he is engaged to a beautiful woman; and he is busy with his second degree at Stellenbosch University.
-He is also a Paralympics medalist: The highest honour in an individual sport like swimming.
+They did achieve their goal; as he is traveling the world with his guide dog Stan; he is married to a beautiful woman; and he is busy with his second degree at Stellenbosch University.
+He is also a Paralympics medalist: the highest honour in an individual sport like swimming.

-Apart from a few colourful moments with Stan, Hendri has also hit his head in the swimming pool a couple of times, “die uitdaging met blind swem is maar om te probeer reguit hou.”
-Although Hendri
+Apart from a few colourful moments with Stan, Hendri has also hit his head in the swimming pool a couple of times, “die uitdaging met blind swem is maar om te probeer reguit hou.

 Protective Stan, giving me the look!! 🙂